StevensND/ghidra-port-mods-guide/Aspect Ratio Mod Guide/Steps/Using Python Scripts.md

 **Why I know is 108?**

-You've to look at your **Cheat Engine Address** Colummn.
+You've to look at your **Cheat Engine Address** Column.
 Check the image below and the blue square to know what I mean.

 ![image](https://i.imgur.com/xnkaxxu.png)